cloudstateio/python-support/README.txt

 Read more about the design, architecture, techniques, and technologies behind Cloudstate in [this section in the documentation](https://github.com/cloudstateio/cloudstate/blob/master/README.md#enter-cloudstate).

-Cloudstate Python user language support is a library that implements the Cloudstate protocol and offers an elegant Python API for writing entities that implement the types supported by the Cloudstate protocol.
+The Cloudstate Python user language support is a library that implements the Cloudstate protocol and offers an elegant Python API for writing entities that implement the types supported by the Cloudstate protocol.

 Cloudstate documentation can be found [here](https://cloudstate.io/docs/)